-Through the Area Agency on Aging District 7 (AAA7), a Caregiver Telephone Support Group is available for the ten core counties the Agency serves which include Adams, Brown, Gallia, Highland, Jackson, Lawrence, Pike, Ross, Scioto and Vinton.
-The next call will take place on Thursday, November 19th from 1:30 p.m. – 2:30 p.m.
+Through the Area Agency on Aging District 7 (AAA7), a Caregiver Telephone Support Group is available for the 10 counties the Agency serves which includes Adams, Brown, Gallia, Highland, Jackson, Lawrence, Pike, Ross, Scioto and Vinton.
+The next call will take place on Thursday, Sept.
+17 from 1:30 p.m. – 2:30 p.m.
 All family caregivers are welcome and invited to participate.

-Each month, the group offers caregivers time to gain and give support with other caregivers and resources, and educational topics related to caregiving.
-The monthly telephone support group is facilitated by staff with the Caregiver Support Program at the AAA7.
+Each month, the group will offer caregivers time to gain and give support with other caregivers and resources, and educational topics related to caregiving.
+The monthly telephone support group will be facilitated by staff with the Caregiver Support Program at the AAA7.
 The telephone option provides caregivers with the opportunity to learn and gain support from each other without leaving their homes.

 The telephone support group is offered monthly on the third Thursday of each month.

 If you are interested in learning more about the Telephone Caregiver Support Group at the AAA7 or to register for the next call, please call Vicki Woyan at the AAA7.
 She can be reached by calling 1-800-582-7277, extension 215, or you can also e-mail firstname.lastname@example.org.
 In order to receive the conference call information for the call, you must pre-register prior to September 17th.

 The Caregiver Support Program at the AAA7 has been in existence since 2000 and is funded by the federal Older Americans Act.
 It provides caregivers with services that can help reduce stress, in addition to resources that can aid with providing better care for not only the loved one, but the individual caregiver as well.
 Caregivers age 18 and over are eligible for the caregiver support program services in addition to grandparents raising grandchildren.